smheidrich/mpdispatcher/README.md

 ## Example

-A minimal example that demonstrates the main functionality:
+An example that demonstrates the asyncio functionality (requires Python 3.7+):

 ```python
 from mpdispatcher import MpDispatcher